dcernst/dcernst.github.io/teaching/mat220f17/journal.md

 ## Week 12 ##

 <ul class="fa-ul">
-  <li><i class="fa-li fa fa-calendar-check-o"></i><b>Monday, November 13:</b> I spent the first few minutes discussing the rigid and non-rigid symmetries of the cube.
-This was related to Remark 6.93.
-Then we had JG, JC, AB2, DF, LC, JN, and BD present Problem 6.89, Problem 6.90, Theorem 6.96, Exercise 6.99, Exercise 6.100, Problem 6.101, and Problem 6.102, respectively.
-Along the way, I sketched proofs of Theorem 6.91 and Corollary 6.92.</li>
+  <li><i class="fa-li fa fa-calendar-check-o"></i><b>Monday, November 13:</b> We finally wrapped up Problem 68 (ambassadors at table), which I spent the first minutes of class going over.
+Next, we had TN discuss her approach to Problem 71 (paper folding area).
+This was followed up by a very elegant solution to the problem by KR.
+Then MQ presented his excellent solution to Problem 74 (100 prisoners and a light switch).
+After that we had AG discuss his solution to Problem 73, but we realized that we made a mistake.
+We will return to this one on Wednesday.
+With the few minutes we had left, I quickly summarized the technique of induction.</li>
   <li><i class="fa-li fa fa-calendar-check-o"></i><b>Wednesday, November 15:</b> Coming soon.</li>
   <li><i class="fa-li fa fa-calendar-check-o"></i><b>Friday, November 17:</b> The students took Quiz 6.</li>
 </ul>